finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/README.md

-# OpenShift Compliant Financial Infrastructure - Google Cloud Platform
+# OpenShift Compliant Financial Infrastructure - Google Cloud

-This folder provides documentation and working code to install and customise OpenShift(OCP) on Google Cloud Platform(GCP) to meet the policies set out in the [Red Hat OpenShift Compliant Financial Infrastructure Service Accelerator document](../ServiceApprovalAccelerator_OCP.md).
+This folder provides documentation and working code to install and customise OpenShift(OCP) on Google Cloud(GC) to meet the policies set out in the [Red Hat OpenShift Compliant Financial Infrastructure Service Accelerator document](../ServiceApprovalAccelerator_OCP.md).

 There are six steps to complete cluster installation and customisation: